-It's hardly a stretch to imagine why weed lovers, being the naturalists that they are, would latch on to a THC delivery method that doesn't harsh their health vibe quite as much.
+But it's hardly a stretch to imagine why weed lovers, being the naturalists that they are, would latch on to a THC delivery method that doesn't harsh their health vibe quite as much.
+And there are a few e liquid flavour concentrates that are weed-like.
 But that's not the only reason vaping and weed could very well be a cosmically ordained match.
 Here are a few others to consider:

 - Both vaping and marijuana are currently the subjects of intense legal debate -- especially in the U.S., where widespread marijuana legalisation is largely regarded as imminent.
 What's more, vaping has the potential to sweeten the deal for proponents of medical marijuana.
-In New York, legalisation passed on the condition that medical marijuana would not be smoked, but rather, ingested or vaped.
+In New York, legalisation passed on the condition that medical marijuana would not be smoked, but rather, ingested or vaped as an e juice.

 - The study didn't specify how much more beneficial weed was because it was vaped rather than smoked, but a team of Israeli researchers found that vaporised, whole-plant cannabis could reduce pain by as much as 45%.